Invesco says it facilitated tie-up talks between India's Reliance and Zee - Up News Info

 Zee said on Tuesday that the opposition by Invesco to the proposed Sony deal “runs contrary to the very deal Invesco was proposing” with Reliance and that the U.S. firm’s demands were not motivated by concerns around corporate governance or the company’s business.

-Zee has accused Invesco of plotting a hostile takeover of the company, dismissed requests to call a shareholder meeting to vote on the U.S. investor’s demands and said it has tightened its processes.
+Zee has accused Invesco of plotting a hostile takeover of the company and dismissed requests to call a shareholder meeting to vote on the U.S. investor’s demands, including appointing six new independent board members it had suggested.
+Zee earlier said it has tightened its processes.

-The two sides are now locked in a bitter legal and public tussle where they are lashing out at each other almost daily.
-Invesco has asked an Indian tribunal to order Zee to call the meeting, and Zee has two weeks to respond.

 Advertisement